sheepworrier/bhdbsl/rules.md

 There will be five players per side, each playing a single frame.
 Players may only be those registered with the League for that team.
 The match winners will be those winning most frames i.e. best of five.
 All players names must be entered on the match card before commencement of the first frame, and played in that order unless changed by mutual agreement of the Captains.
 Optionally, a player may be declared as a standby player at the start of the match who can sub in for a player who was written down on the match card in exceptional circumstances with no change to the other drawn match-ups.
+The handicap will be on a per frame basis (subject to a maximum of 70).

 ### The De-Costa Cup (Snooker Handicap)

 Handicaps will be decided by the Management Handicapping Committee prior to the start of the Competition and will remain in force for the whole competition.
 The competition will be played over the best of three frames up to and inlcuding the semi-final.
 The final will be the best of five frames.
-The handicap will be on a per frame basis (subject to a maximum of 75).
+The handicap will be on a per frame basis (subject to a maximum of 70).

 ### The Division 1-3.
-The Under 18s, Under 50s, and Over 50's Championships.
+The Under 18s, Under 50s, and Over 50's Championships

 Will be decided by the best of three frames with the final being played over the best of five frames.
 The title of "Division 1-3” can be amended dependant on the number of Divisions in the League.
-In the Age related competitions the players must be under 25, 50 or over and 70 or over on the date of the of the entry closing date.
-The Division 1-3 and the Over 50's are handicap competitions; the handicaps being on a per frame basis (subject to a maximum of 75).
+In the Age related competitions the players must be under 18, under 25, under 50 or 50 and over on the date of the of the entry closing date.
+The Division 1-3 and the Over 50's are handicap competitions; the handicaps being on a per frame basis (subject to a maximum of 70).
 The Division 1-3 competition will be open to any player not registered to a Premier Division snooker team in the current season, nor the previous season (unless the team they were registered with were relegated).

 ### The Snooker Pairs Handicap

 Handicaps will be decided by the Management Handicapping Committee prior to the start of the competition and will remain in force for the whole competition.
 No change to the composition of the pair can be allowed i.e. no substitute will be permitted.
 Both players must be registered with the same club.
-The competition will be played over the best of three frames up to and including the smi-final.
+The competition will be played over the best of three frames up to and including the semi-final.
 The final will be played over the best of five frames.
-The handicap will be on a per frame basis (subject to a maximum of 75).
+The handicap will be on a per frame basis (subject to a maximum of 70).

 ### The Snooker Open Championship